Belinda Chen (陈辰)

 University of Illinois at Urbana-Champaign

-I am a 5th year Finance PhD Student at Gies College of Business, UIUC.
-I am on the 2024-2025 job market.
-My research focuses on asset pricing, both theoretically and empirically.
-My job market paper investigates economic and asset pricing implications of firms' network and idiosyncratic volatility spillover.
+I am a 5th year Finance PhD candidate at Gies College of Business, UIUC.
+I am on the 2024-2025 job market and will be attending the AFA in January.
+My research lies at the intersection of macro finance, financial econometrics, and asset pricing.
+My job market paper, which combines theoretical and empirical analysis, investigates the economic and asset pricing implications of production-based networks and idiosyncratic volatility spillovers.
 I also work on machine learning in finance, bond ETF market and dealers' network.

 Education